-In later years the house was owned by Carver furniture dealer and undertaker Vincent Santache and his wife Elsie, whose business was located just south of the old Carver Post Office at 117 Broadway.
+In later years the house was owned by Carver furniture dealer and undertaker Vincent Santache and his wife Elsie (Hansen), the daughter of Carver building contractor Olaf Hansen and Molly Shirmer.
+The Santache business was located just south of the old Carver Post Office at 117 Broadway.
 In the1940s the Santaches sold the house to Woodrow and Mabel Swanson, whose family would own it for some 60 years.

 112 Fourth Street West, George Groetsch House.
 Built between 1858 and 1863 into the side of a hill closely fronting the street, and overlooking Spring Creek at the rear.
-The building has seen several additions and remodelings, the most recent and most damaging to its appearance being the 20th Century stuccoing over of siding and foundation, the removal of a raised column-supported veranda with an access door, the removal of decorative 'eyebrows' high above two upper level front windows, and the removal of a unique false front with a center peak.
+The building has seen several additions and remodelings, the most recent and most damaging to its appearance being the $20^{\text{th}}$ Century stuccoing over of siding and foundation, the removal of a raised column-supported veranda with an access door, the removal of decorative 'eyebrows' high above two upper level front windows, and the removal of a unique false front with a center peak.